-- 1 tbsp butter I used sunflower butter
+- 1 tablespoon butter I used sunflower butter

-- 1/3 cup vegetable stock or chicken stock if not vegan
+- ⅓ cup vegetable or chicken stock if vegan, use vegetable stock

 - Wash and trim the ends of the green beans.
 Add them to the pot of the Instant Pot, with the butter, garlic, salt and stock.